 Classes will be taught on the assumption that students are fully prepared for class and are thus familiar with the necessary content for the week.
-As such, much of class time will be devoted to hands-on application of course theory through collaborative problem solving.
+Much of class time will be devoted to hands-on application of course theory through collaborative problem solving.